jimboca/ISYHelper/README.md

 # Versions

+01/03/2016:  Version: 1.08  Update to latest hue-upnp so IP and PORT can now be passed in.
-2015/11/21:  Version: 1.07  Fixed for scenes that do not have a controller 2015/11/18:  Version: 1.06  Add support for spoken property on scenes.
+11/21/2015:  Version: 1.07  Fixed for scenes that do not have a controller 11/18/2015:  Version: 1.06  Add support for spoken property on scenes.
-2015/11/15:  Version: 1.05  First official release with PyHue support.
+11/15/2015:  Version: 1.05  First official release with PyHue support.
-2015/09/07:  Fixed when notes exists, but spoken was empty.
-Update to PyISY and ISYHelper 2015/09/05:  A new version is released with better automatic support of the Spoken parameter for Amazon Echo.
+09/07/2015:  Fixed when notes exists, but spoken was empty.
+Update to PyISY and ISYHelper 09/05/2015:  A new version is released with better automatic support of the Spoken parameter for Amazon Echo.

 **HUGE** Thanks to Automicus (Ryan Kraus) for his https://github.com/automicus/PyISY library which this references.